khanali21/khanali21.github.io/_posts/2017-08-26-performance-testing-lamda-functions.md

 There three main factor impacting AWS Lambda cost.

 **a.
 Number of Executions:**
-Number of times your λ functions executed during a month.
-I will discuss further how the design of your serverless services impact the number of executions of λ function.
+Number of times your lambda functions executed during a month.
+I will discuss further how the design of your serverless services impact the number of executions of lambda function.

 **b.
 Memory Usage:**
-Memory required by your λ functions.
+Memory required by your lambda functions.
 It is important to note that AWS charges the memory in chunks of 128, 256, 512 upto 1536.
-This makes it very hard to optimize your λ function for memory utilization.
-I will discuss that in detail later in the article, to give you an early hint, consider a λ function that usually requires <100MB however every now and then (say one every 3 minutes (or one every 300 requests)) for a particular request the memory usage jumps to 1024MB due to certain data being processed by this particular request.
+This makes it very hard to optimize your lambda function for memory utilization.
+I will discuss that in detail later in the article, to give you an early hint, consider a lambda function that usually requires <100MB however every now and then (say one every 3 minutes (or one every 300 requests)) for a particular request the memory usage jumps to 1024MB due to certain data being processed by this particular request.
 Obviously you would need to allocate 1024MB memory to your Lambda function.
 However you can design two functions one needing <128M for every invocation and one needing ~1024M.
 You just doubled the number of executions required.

 **c.
 CPU time:**